Hay-Honourise/pension-verification-system/README.md

 ### Important Notes

-1. **Windows Hello Modality Selection**: Windows Hello may show fingerprint prompt even when registering Face (or vice versa).
-This is OS-controlled behavior.
-The system correctly stores separate credentials for each type.
+1. **OS chooses the modality** – Windows Hello / Android hardware may still prompt for fingerprint when you intend to use Face (and vice versa).
+This is normal; the server only requires `userVerification` and then labels the credential based on the selected card.

-2. **CredentialId Encoding**: CredentialIds are stored as base64url strings and must be properly decoded on the client side before use in WebAuthn API.
+2. **Credential encoding** – Credential IDs and public keys are persisted as base64url strings.
+Convert with `Buffer.from(value, 'base64url')` on the server or helper utilities on the client.

-3. **Challenge Storage**: Challenges are stored in-memory keyed by `userId_type`.
-In production, consider using Redis for distributed systems.
+3. **Challenge storage** – `src/lib/webauthn-challenge-store.ts` delegates to Redis when `REDIS_URL` is configured; otherwise an in-memory fallback is used (single-instance only).

-4. **Type Separation**: The system uses different user IDs (`userId_type`) during registration to help Windows Hello create separate credentials, though the OS may still choose the modality.
+4. **Discoverable verification** – Authentication options intentionally omit `allowCredentials` so passkeys that sync via Google Password Manager / iCloud Keychain can be used on any device.

-5. **Error Handling**: All errors include error codes for programmatic handling:
+5. **Error Handling** – Biometric endpoints return structured codes for client handling:
    - `ALREADY_REGISTERED`: Credential already exists for this type
    - `NO_CREDENTIALS`: No credentials found for the requested type
    - `CREDENTIAL_NOT_FOUND`: CredentialId doesn't match stored credential